Connect to an Ethernet reader from a BALTECH tool

 When connecting to an Ethernet reader from a BALTECH tool, you have 2 options:

-Establish an encrypted connection
+Establish an authenticated and encrypted connection

 What's a PKI package?